-Natasha has been working as a freelance inclusive dance practitioner, Project Manager and Education Consultant since 2000.
+Natasha has been working as a freelance inclusive dance Practitioner, Project Manager and Education Consultant since 2000.

 Natasha specialises in delivering high quality dance classes to people with and without disabilities and in designing and delivering training and mentoring to enable others to develop their skills of inclusion.
+She was honoured with a British Citizen Award in 2022 for her contribution to the arts.

 - Magpie Dance